 Students in the Traditional, ABS, and RN/BS programs may apply to the DNP program in the last semester of their undergraduate studies.
 Acceptance ensures a continuous progression from the undergraduate into the DNP program.
 Students should apply according to the normal process for the DNP program.
-For details see the DNP webpage on the Rutgers School of Nursing-Camden website:
+For details see the DNP webpage on the Rutgers School of Nursing-Camden website.

-https://nursing.camden.rutgers.edu/DNP.
 Early entry students in the Traditional and ABS programs must pass the NCLEX and obtain RN licensure in the state of New Jersey prior to taking the first clinical course in the DNP program.